 If you thought Elizabeth Farm was a very mono-cultural place guess again: John Bono was described in official documents as a ‘Mussalman’, an archaic term for a Muslim.
-We know frustratingly little else about him; he was most likely from Southern India and, aged 15, had ‘arrived free’ in 1820 on board the ship the ‘Active’.
-As children James and William had been tutored by a French aristocrat, Gabriel Louis Marie Huon de Kerilleau; in the early 1820s there were also a Chinese cook, and a carpenter variously known as ‘Matchiping’ or ‘Mak Si Ying’ worked at both the main residence and nearby Hambledon cottage- and lets not forget the Greek pirates!
+We know frustratingly little else about him; aged 15, had ‘arrived free’ in 1820 on board the ship the ‘Active’ – one of several to bear that name.
+As children James and William had been tutored by a French aristocrat, Gabriel Louis Marie Huon de Kerilleau; in the early 1820s there were also a Chinese cook, and a carpenter variously known as ‘Matchiping’ or ‘Mak Si Ying’ worked at both the main residence and nearby Hambledon cottage – and lets not forget the Greek pirates!
 Importantly, there was also a close association with Aboriginal people both from the local Parramatta area and the Cowpastures to the South-West, most notably Tedbury, son of the famed Pemulwuy.

 But back to dinner!
 At the other end of the table, in front of John (left of the diagram) , sits a large snapper served in a lemon sauce.
 This dish is also called a ‘remove’ because, quite literally, it will be removed when finished and replaced with another dish, in this case a meat dish of ‘beef tongue in a sauce piquante’ – a dish from the Macleay menu.